 After Knowing Why You Need To Implement The Sales Funnel In Your Business; It’s Time To Understand The Sales Funnel Concept.

+This Is The Formula By Which The Sales Funnel Should Be Created:

 1. Front-End 2.
 Up-Sell 1 3.
 Down-Sell 4.
 Up-Sell 2 5.
 Up-Sell 3 6.
 Back-End